wknishio/variable-terminal/readme.md

 This software is a java remote computer administration tool.

-It has various functions inspired by TELNET, FTP, SSH, NETBUS, VNC, but its incompatible with those tools/protocols/standards.
+It has various functions inspired by TELNET, RLOGIN, SSH, NETBUS, VNC, but its incompatible with those tools/protocols/standards.

 This is the full variant with jna native functions.